crcn/mojo.js/README.md

 ```

-Keep in mind that paperclip templates are functions, so you can mix & match your templates.
+Keep in mind that paperclip templates are compiled into javascript - they're functions, so you can mix & match your templates.
 For example:

 ```coffeescript